Yandex Cloud

 The minimum value is -1 (no limits); the maximum value is 2147483647 (2 GB); the default value is -1.

-The setting applies at the Managed Service for PostgreSQL cluster level, but it can be overridden at the user level.
+The setting applies at the Managed Service for PostgreSQL cluster level, but can be overridden for individual users.

 • Timezone All interfaces